atoms315/candidate-pack-microsites/README.md

 **[View the live pack →](https://atoms315.github.io/candidate-pack-microsites/)**

-A candidate pack for a single senior engineering role, designed three different ways — to find out which version a candidate would actually finish reading.
+A candidate pack for a single senior engineering role, designed three different ways to find out which version a candidate would actually finish reading.

-Atomic Recruiting is an invented company and the role is invented with it.
-The company isn't the point.
-The argument is.
+Atomic Recruiting is my LLC and the role is invented for it.

 ---